Potent storm to bring severe weather risk, including tornadoes, to the south-central US. Get the latest AccuWeather forecast. Chevron right

 Winter Center

-News / Weather News
+News / Astronomy

 Why does NASA launch rockets from Cape Canaveral, Florida?

-By Brian Lada, AccuWeather meteorologist and staff writer
+By Brian Lada, AccuWeather meteorologist and senior content editor

 Copied

-For over 60 years, NASA has been launching rockets from Cape Canaveral, Florida, but this has not always been the primary launch site for the United States.
+NASA has been launching rockets from Cape Canaveral, Florida, for over 60 years, but this has not always been the primary launch site for the United States.

 Cape Canaveral was not the first choice by the United States when they began launching rockets, and the weather may have been an influence in that decision.

-Lightning from thunderstorms can be catastrophic to a rocket if it strikes in mid flight.
+The weather does not always cooperate for rocket launches as more thunderstorms erupt in Florida per year than in any other state.
+Lightning from thunderstorms can be catastrophic to a rocket if it strikes in mid-flight.
 In 1987, lightning struck the AC-67 rocket less than a minute after liftoff, causing it to explode.

 Additionally, hurricanes and tropical storms can also threaten Florida.